Appropriate Use Criteria for Coronary Revascularization

 The authors concluded that since the publication of the Appropriate Use Criteria for Coronary Revascularization in 2009, there have been significant reductions in the volume of inappropriate nonacute PCIs.

 This study found significant reductions in the proportion of nonacute PCIs classified as inappropriate, from 2009 to 2014.
 However, there was persistent hospital-level variation in the rate of inappropriate PCIs in 2014.
 Collectively, these findings appear to suggest that the practice of interventional cardiology has evolved since the introduction of Appropriate Use Criteria in 2009.
 An important limitation is that this analysis could not determine whether the observed changes reflect real improved patient selection or overestimation/up-coding of patient symptoms.
 The integration of more objective assessments of patient-reported health status into routine clinical care is indicated to reduce the chances of misclassifying symptom burden.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Cardiac Surgery and SIHD, Interventions and Coronary Artery Disease, Interventions and Imaging
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Interventions and Coronary Artery Disease, Interventions and Imaging

 Keywords: Angina Pectoris, CathPCI Registry, Coronary Artery Disease, Diagnostic Imaging, Myocardial Revascularization, Patient Selection, Percutaneous Coronary Intervention, AHA Annual Scientific Sessions